-10 For a look at the latest thinking on remittances from this perspective, see Dilip Ratha's blog "People Move: A blog about migration, remittances, and development," World Bank, https://blogs.worldbank.org/peoplemove/team/dilip-ratha emittances are more than sums of money sent from one person to another.
-They represent links of solidarity, reciprocity, and obligation that connect migrants with their loved ones across national borders.
-People who send remittances are positioned by a variety of factors - gender, social class, ethnic origin - and act within families and social networks that are transnational.
-In turn, families and social networks are situated within other social, economic, and political processes that are strongly affected by the current model of globalization.
-(For more information on the relationship between globalization and women's migration, see Guide 1, section 1.4).
+10 For a look at the latest thinking on remittances from this perspective, see Dilip Ratha's blog "People Move: A blog about emittances are more than sums of money sent from one person to another.
+They represent links of solidarity, reciprocity, and obligation that Remittances are more connect migrants with their loved ones across national than sums of money sent from one person to borders.
+People who send remittances are positioned by another.
+They represent a variety of factors - gender, social class, ethnic origin links of solidarity, and act within families and social networks that are reciprocity, and obligation transnational.
+In turn, families and social networks are that connect migrants situated within other social, economic, and political with their loved ones processes that are strongly affected by the current model of globalization.
+(For more information on the relationship across national borders. between globalization and women's migration, see Guide 1, section 1.4).
 In addition to monetary remittances, there are also social remittances, which can be understood as "ideas, behaviors, identities, and social capital that flow from receiving- to sending-country communities" (Levitt 1999: 927).
 Graphic 9 summarizes this conception of remittances.